 Aside from transferable points, you might find great deals with Delta SkyMiles by checking the SkyMiles Deals page.
 Plan ahead and you’ll find domestic fares as low as 4,000 miles each way.
 That’s pretty tough to beat, considering most airlines charge at least 12,500 miles for a one-way domestic award ticket.

 Lastly, you can utilize airline companion passes to redeem fewer points and save money on holiday travel.
 The Southwest Companion Pass is the best deal in travel, since it allows you to fly a designated companion for just the cost of award taxes and fees.
 With award prices skyrocketing during the holidays, you’ll appreciate the ability to save 50 percent when traveling as a pair.

 If you don’t have enough time to earn the Southwest Companion Pass before the holiday travel season, the Alaska Airlines Famous Companion Fare is a great alternative.
-You can get one by applying for and meeting the spending requirement on an Alaska Airlines Visa® credit card or Alaska Airlines Visa® Business credit card.
-With this benefit, you can book a companion’s flight for just $99 (plus taxes and fees from $23).
+You can get one by applying for and meeting the spending requirement on an Alaska Airlines Visa® credit card.
+Buy one ticket, get one for just the taxes and fees ($0 fare plus taxes and fees from $23) and get 40,000 bonus miles with this offer.
+To qualify, make $3,000 or more in purchases within the first 90 days of opening your account.
 No blackout dates apply, making this a perfect money-saving tool during the busy holiday season.